 Youth Theatre and Children’s Drama at An Grianán Theatre

-If you are looking for drama and acting classes for children and young people in Letterkenny then An Grianán Theatre is the place to come!
+If you are looking for drama and acting classes for children and young people in Letterkenny then An Grianán Youth Theatre is the place for you!
 We offer excellent tuition in a professional theatre environment.
 And where better to learn stage craft than on one of the largest theatre stages in Ireland.
 Our classes are suitable for ages 7 to 21 and we are affiliated with the National Association of Youth Drama.

 Please eMail your details to be added to our waiting list.